defsquare/scenari/README.md

 ## Rationale

 I'm used to [JBehave](http://jbehave.org/) and I wanted a BDD framework with an [external DSL](http://www.martinfowler.com/bliki/DomainSpecificLanguage.html) following the [gherkin grammar](https://github.com/cucumber/cucumber/wiki/Gherkin) but also with an easy and fast setup and with steps written in [Clojure](http://clojure.org/).
 The previous BDD attempt I known in Clojure were all with an [internal DSL](http://www.martinfowler.com/bliki/DomainSpecificLanguage.html).
 I prefer an external one because I think it's easier to share the scenarios with a domain expert.
+I you prefer an internal DSL BDD Framework, have a look at [Speclj](http://speclj.com/).

 I use the [regex facility](http://clojure.org/other_functions) provided by Clojure (#"regex expression"), not the most readable with all that parens, sharps, double-quote, etc. but the most supple when you need to extract specific data from your sentence.
 The gherkin grammar parser is written with the amazing [Instaparse](https://github.com/Engelberg/instaparse) library (I thumbs up for the ClojureScript port by the way!).